E-creator513/ElasticSearch/README.md

 ```
 ##  ElasticSearch Activation

-You can navigate to the Dockerfiles to start a single-node Elasticsearch cluster
+You can navigate to the Dockerfiles to start the single-node Elasticsearch cluster

 ```bash
 $ docker-compose up --build
 ```

+I have already added the mock data in the data-node but just in case you have new data(with arrays of objects),first run the file convert.py and name it mocks_es_format.json